 Baerga, a big part of the Indians’ resurgence in the standings and with their fans, had let off the field things affect his play on it.
 Most notably, he had shown up to Spring Training at 226 pounds and had spent a lot of energy trying to lose the excessive weight he was carrying.
 In addition, the former 200-hit man said he had been battling through a wrist injury that he had sustained the previous season.

-“Leaving the Cleveland Indians is going to be like taking my heart away,” Baerga was quoted1 in Claire Smith’s article “BASEBALL; Indians Send Baerga To Mets” in The New York Times following the trade.
+“Leaving the Cleveland Indians is going to be like taking my heart away,” Baerga was quoted in Claire Smith’s article “BASEBALL; Indians Send Baerga To Mets” in The New York Times on July 30, 1996, following the trade.
 “I was down on myself but I want to show people I’m not done; I’ve got a lot of baseball left.”

-“I think it’s every player’s dream to make it to the World Series,” Kent was quoted1 in the same New York Times piece.
+“I think it’s every player’s dream to make it to the World Series,” Kent was quoted in the same piece in The New York Times.
 “Being with Cleveland, I have an opportunity to go.
 That’s very exciting for me.”
-He hit .265 with three homers and 16 RBI and was traded following the season with Vizcaino to San Francisco.